 - Historical Acts – Looks for online searches directly referencing specific school shootings or attacks or specific perpetrators of those attacks.
 The search text must include the name of a school or perpetrator.

 These new categories are now included in the Beacon Core and 24/7* plans, along with self-harm and suicide alert categories.

 Why did we decide to include Threats and Violence categories in Beacon?

 Helping schools create safer learning environments has always been a part of our mission at GoGuardian.
-Students need solid foundations to prosper in and out of the classroom, and meeting safety needs can help ensure that students can engage and learn.
+Students need solid foundations to prosper in and out of the classroom, and meeting safety needs can help ensure students can engage and learn.

 Once we developed GoGuardian Beacon for suicide and self-harm alerts, the next step was to include the identification of possible harm to others.
-With this new inclusion, we’re able to provide a more complete student safety solution for K-12—from content filtering to classroom management to harm prevention.
+With this new inclusion, we’re able to provide a more complete student safety solution for K-12 — from content filtering to classroom management to harm prevention.

-The Evolution of GoGuardian Beacon
+The evolution of GoGuardian Beacon

-GoGuardian Beacon was designed with the guidance of leading experts in mental health to ensure that it fits seamlessly into your school or district's suicide prevention policy.
+GoGuardian Beacon was designed with the guidance of leading experts in mental health to ensure it fits seamlessly into your school or district's suicide prevention policy.

 Unlike other tools that may only focus on G-Suite or Office 365, Beacon works across all online browser activities to detect indicators of potential suicide and self-harm, including web searches, email, chats/messaging, videos, documents, social media, and more.
 Since 2019, Beacon has helped alert schools to content that indicates suicidality, notifying the right responders who can help students get the support they need.
 In 2020, Beacon 24/7 introduced the support of trained, U.S.-based safety specialists who review and escalate Active Planning alerts via phone 24 hours a day.